Stadicus/electrs-bin/README.md

 Electrum Server in Rust, used to serve Electrum wallet clients.
 https://github.com/romanz/electrs

+Reason for not using official binaries: no binary releases available.

 Build it yourself (as root user):
 ```
 # install Rust